wp-plugins/flyzoo/readme.txt

 ####Core Chat Features####

+* **Hosted chat**: cloud based, built to ensure a fast message delivery without overloading your server

 * **Single Sign On**: users can join the chat using their existing WordPress accounts

 * **Group Chat**: full featured chat rooms with avatars, emoticons, moderation, image and video, file sharing and more...